 The Australian Government's dept. of Industry, Innovation and Science has released details of the 2019 areas in Australian waters for oil and gas exploration.
-In total there are 41 blocks covered by TGS data that are available for bidding, with a closing date for submission of bids being March 2020.
+There are over 45 blocks covered by TGS data that are available for bidding, with a closing date for submission of bids being March 2020.

 Successful bidders will be offered an offshore petroleum exploration permit.
 This six-year title can be renewed for a further two periods of five years.

 See the full Australian Government press release here:

 Eastern Exmouth Plateau and Lambert Shelf: 13 blocks within the Northern Carnarvon Basin totalling up to 25,200 km2

 North Eastern Exmouth Plateau: 1 block within the Northern Carnarvon Basin totalling 6,853 km2